karttur/geoimagine/_posts/2018/2018-10-23-GRACEblog.markdown

 The Gravity Recovery and Climate Experiment (GRACE) was built around two identical satellites orbiting the Earth.
 Traveling with a fixed distance in between them the gravitational pull caused minute changes in the vertical elevations between the two satellites.
 This change can be used for estimating the gravitational pull.
 Short term (days to months) changes in the gravitation is primarily related to the Earth's water reservoirs over land, ice and oceans, and earthquakes and crustal deformations.

 I use GRACE TELLUS [Level-3 data grids of monthly surface mass changes](https://grace.jpl.nasa.gov/data/monthly-mass-grids/) to detect trends in water storage on land.
 The GRACE data that I use represent the changes in equivalent water thickness relative to a time-mean baseline.
-There are three different solutions for the calculations of equivalent water thickness, respectively produced by CSR (Center for Space Research at University of Texas, Austin), GFZ (GeoforschungsZentrum Potsdam) and JPL JPL (Jet Propulsion Laboratory).
-You can use any of these solutions, or combine them, but the official recommendation is that [users obtain all three data center's solutions (JPL, CSR, GFZ) and simply average them](https://grace.jpl.nasa.gov/data/choosing-a-solution/).
+There are three different solutions for the calculations of equivalent water thickness, respectively produced by CSR (Center for Space Research at University of Texas, Austin), GFZ (GeoforschungsZentrum Potsdam) and JPL (Jet Propulsion Laboratory).
+You can use any of these solutions, but the official recommendation is that [users obtain all three data center's solutions (JPL, CSR, GFZ) and simply average them](https://grace.jpl.nasa.gov/data/choosing-a-solution/).

 This blog summarises how the processing is done using Karttur´s GeoImagine Framework.

 ## Python Package

-The GeoImagine framework includes a package for specific GRACE processing: [geoimagine.grace](#).
+The GeoImagine Framework includes a package for specific GRACE processing: [geoimagine.grace](#).
 However, also several other packages in the Framework are needed for repeating the steps below.

 ## Data access and download

-THe GRACE data is freely available from [GRACE TELLUS] (https://grace.jpl.nasa.gov/data/get-data/).
+THe GRACE data is freely available from [GRACE TELLUS](https://grace.jpl.nasa.gov/data/get-data/).
 The data is available as ftp, and as the dataset is small and the experiment finished, I download the data using an FTP client ([Filezilla](https://filezilla-project.org)).

 The data is available as NetCDF files, as GeoTIFF images and as ASCII text files.
 Karttur's GeoImagine Framework can import any of these formats, but the specific GRACE importer that solves the projection of the GRACE data on the fly use the ASCII data as input.
 When downloading the data, just keep the same folder structure as the online resource.

 ## Organizing the dataset

 The GRACE dataset available online is not projected in the usual manner, but starts at the Greenwich Meridian and then extends eastwards.
 It wraps the dateline and the last column again ends at the Greenwich Meridian.
-To solve the projection on the fly when organizing GRACE data, use the process <span class='process'>OrganizeGrace</span> (only works on the ASCII data).
-This process is a subclass to <span class='process'>OrganizeAncillary</span>, and uses the same xml structure:
+To solve the projection on the fly when organizing GRACE data, use the process <span class='package'>OrganizeGrace</span> (only works on the ASCII data).
+This process is a subclass to <span class='package'>OrganizeAncillary</span>, and uses the same xml structure:

 ```
 <?xml version='1.0' encoding='utf-8'?>